yegor256/blog/_drafts/_def.md

 ---

 You know what NULL is, right?
 It's [evil](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).
-In OOP your method can either return NULL, accept it as an argument, your object can encapsulate it as an attribute, or you can assign it to a variable.
+In OOP, either your method can return NULL, it can accept NULL as an argument, your object can encapsulate it as an attribute, or you can assign it to a variable.
 All four scenarios are bad for the maintainability of your code&mdash;there are no doubts about that.